 The Mid-Atlantic Chapter serves the geographical area that contains Delaware, Maryland, New Jersey, New York, Pennsylvania, and the District of Columbia.

-Mary Alldred is an assistant professor of environmental science at the Center for Earth and Environmental Science at SUNY Plattsburgh.
+Mary Alldred is an Associate Professor of Environmental Science and Professional Wetland Scientist at the Center for Earth and Environmental Science at SUNY Plattsburgh.
 She studies the influence of organisms and ecological communities on ecosystem function.
 Her research focuses on predicting the influence of wetland plants on denitrification, a microbial process that provides an important ecosystem service by removing excess nitrogen.
 Her work has also addressed the impacts of coastal management, including invasive-plant removal and coastal marsh restorations, on nitrogen cycling and ecosystem services.
+Learn more at malldred.github.io

 Environmental educator at the Marine Science Consortium, Wallops Island, VA, 1977 - 1980; Biologist with the U.S. Army Corps of Engineers, Philadelphia District 1980 - 1987; Senior staff Biologist with the U.S. Army Corps of Engineers Philadelphia District 1987 - 2016; Chief of Regulatory Branch, U.S. Army Corps of Engineers, Philadelphia District 2016 - 2020.
 Retired May 2020.
-I have been a member of SWS since January 1980.
+I have been a member of SWS since January 1980 with PWS certification since 1995.

 With a total of 33 years of experience (20 as a manager) working within the Chesapeake Bay watershed, Mr. Der is currently executive principal of Andrew T. Der and Associates, LLC practicing in the water resources consulting and contracting industry regionally and nationally since 2013.
 Before that and since 2000, he was Director of Environmental Services for two civil engineering firms in the Washington DC/Baltimore, MD metro region.
 Previously, he completed 18 years of service at the Maryland Department of the Environment leaving as a manager.
 Specialties include regulation and compliance; assessment; watershed studies; advocacy; permitting; feasibility studies; nonpoint source pollution; wetland and stream mitigation; water quality; and Clean Water Act and NEPA, as well as various federal and state pollution and waste programs.
 He is an Academy of Board Certified Environmental Professionals (ABCEP) Certified Environmental Professional (CEP) by eminence, and also teaches seminars, publishes industry-related and natural resources articles, a member of industry and advisory committees, recipient of numerous awards of recognition, and provides expert testimony and media interviews.